joes0451/ADev/ReadMe.txt

     Improved updating the UI when projects are changed.
     Improved Select Device.
     Tried to improve PID logcat output.

+ADev-3.1.6:
+    Better support for gradlew, now has standard gradlew tasks you can run from a new menu "Commands", and you can add tasks in config.properties.
+    New Refresh menu item to refresh config.properties.
+    Other improvements.

 I use it for all of my own development, and try to fix what issues I see,